tmhglnd/mercury-docs/docs/usage/midi-devices.md

 **In summary you can:**

 1. Send MIDI from Mercury with the `midi` instrument
-2. Receive MIDI in Mercury as arguments in instrument functions
+2. Receive MIDI in Mercury as `/osc` messages in instrument functions
 3. Connect to physical or virtual MIDI devices

 ## Sending MIDI from Mercury